AhadMKhan/EPAM_TASK_AHAD/README.md

 ### Task Submission Detail
 You can find Task 1 in the email, which includes an Excel formatted file.
 * I have crafted test cases with Test Case No, Test Scenario, Test Steps, Expected Outcome, Test Inputs, Testing Level and Is Regression?
-  * Test Case No, Test Scenario, Test Steps, Expected Outcome cover "PART A" of task 1.
+  * Test Case No, Test Scenario, Test Steps, Expected Outcome columns cover "PART A" of task 1.
-  * Test Inputs cover the "PART B" of task 1.
+  * Test Inputs column cover the "PART B" of task 1.
   * Testing Level column cover "PART C" of task 1.
   * Is Regression column cover the "PART D" of task 1.